unlock-protocol/unlock/README.md

 cd docker && docker-compose up --build
 ```

-This will create the required infrastructure (database, local ethereum test network, subgraph...) and start services such as the Locksmith API and a Wedlocks mailing service for debug purposes.
+This will create the required infrastructure (database, local ethereum test network, subgraph...) and start core services such as the [Locksmith](./locksmith) API and a [Wedlocks](./wedlocks) mailing service for debug purposes.

 NB: config is defined in both `docker-compose.yml` and `docker-compose.override.yml`.

 ### Run one of the app

 The main dashboard lives in the `unlock-app` folder of this repo.

-To launch it locally, you will have to
+To launch it locally:

 ```
 # install deps